“You are a soul. You have a body.”

 I’ve been on a lot of diets in my lifetime.
 I’ve logged many hours at “the gym.”

-I've moved on from diets and gyms to "healthy eating" and "movement that I love" (aka yoga and walking in nature).
-But it's still kinda the same thing-the drive to want to change myself physically.
+I’ve moved on from diets and gyms to “healthy eating” and “movement that I love” (aka yoga and walking in nature).
+I’ve even looked at treating myself to a mommy makeover to make myself feel that bit better about my body.
+But it’s still kinda the same thing-the drive to want to change myself physically.

 And of course, feel good.
 Everybody wants to feel good.